tum-ens/urbs/doc/implementdoc/variables.rst

         doc='Costs by type (EUR/a)')

 System costs are divided into the 7 cost types invest, fixed, variable, fuel, purchase, revenue and environmental.
-The separation of costs by type, facilitates business planning and provides calculation accuracy.
+The separation of costs by type facilitates business planning and provides calculation accuracy.
 These cost types are hardcoded, which means they are not considered to be fixed or changed by the user.